cozy/cozy-client-js/docs/oauth.md

 ### Registration callbacks

-In order to handle the registration of the client, two callbacks should be provided the cozy-client-js instance.
+In order to handle the registration of the client, two callbacks should be provided to the cozy-client-js instance.

   - `createClient()` which should return an object `{client, scopes}` where client is a valid instance or object of `cozy.auth.Client` and scopes is an array containing the wanted scopes of the application.
   - `onRegistered(client, url)` which should provide the wanted "side effect" after the client registration.